Heartburn, belching and tummy ache are all symptoms of – you guessed it – indigestion. Here are 9 lifestyle tweaks that are proven to help

 ‘Yeast and gluten-based alcohols such as beer and cider as well as alcohol high in sulphites such as red wine can also be strenuous on the digestive system and our detoxification pathways’.

-What to do instead: No one is suggesting you give up alcohol for Christmas (don’t worry), but you can drink more smartly at this time.
+What to do instead: No one is suggesting you give up alcohol this summer (don’t worry), but you can make some smarter choices.

 ‘Keep hydrated if you do drink alcohol and arm yourself with a nutrient dense meal beforehand full of dark green leafy vegetables and high-quality protein such as organic chicken or wild fish,’ Anhelush advises.

-You could also trying gently detoxing your body throughout the Christmas period.
+You could also trying gently detoxing your body.
 ‘This can reduce your chances of weight gain and feeling generally fatigued and run down,’ Anhelush suggests.

 ‘Green vegetables and fruits really are your friend at this time as they are packed full of nutrients and support the detoxification process of rich food and alcohol from your body.